-Coffee Planet Celebrates Its Best Period In History With Industry-Wide Recognition And Awards

-(MENAFN- Dubai PR Network) Coffee Planet Celebrates Its Best Period in History with Industry-Wide Recognition and Awards
+COFFEE PLANET CELEBRATES ITS BEST PERIOD IN HISTORY WITH INDUSTRY-WIDE RECOGNITION AND AWARDS

-Dubai, United Arab Emirates, 8th November 2023 - Coffee Planet, a leading home-grown UAE specialty coffee provider and part of the Ludlow Coffee Group, secured top honours in the recent awards season.
+Dubai, United Arab Emirates- Coffee Planet, a leading home-grown UAE specialty coffee provider and part of the Ludlow Coffee Group, secured top honours in the recent awards season.
 The company's commitment to quality, innovation, and excellence has been recognised as it clinched four prestigious awards in the Middle East across categories.
 These accolades are a testament to the dedication and hard work of the Coffee Planet team, its strategic mission, and the ongoing investments made towards improving products, people, and processes.

 Coffee Planet was recognised as a“UAE Superbrand” at the 19th Annual Superbrands Tribute at Dubai Festival City.
 The Superbrand title is given to brands that offer consumers significant emotional and/or physical advantages over their competitors.